 (iv) Woolly dog

-(i) Rearing: It means taking care of herds of animals which includes feeding, grazing, breeding, etc. for economical purpose like meat and other useful products.
+Ans: Rearing: It means taking care of herds of animals which includes feeding, grazing, breeding, etc. for economical purposes like meat and other useful products.

-(ii) Shearing: The removal of fleece of the sheep along with a thin layer of skin from its body is called shearing.
+Ans: Shearing: The removal of the fleece of the sheep along with a thin layer of skin from its body is called shearing.

 Shearing, __________, sorting, __________, __________, _________.

-(i) Silk production involves cultivation of mulberry leaves and rearing silkworms.
+(i) Silk production involves the cultivation of mulberry leaves and rearing silkworms.